h600878/dat110-rdt/README.md

 - `no.hvl.dat110.network.models` contains classes implementing various network/channel models, including a fully reliable channel, a channel in which DATA segments may be corrupted due to bit errors, a channel in which both DATA and ACK/NAK segments may get corrupted, a lossy channel, and a channel in which overtaking of segments is possible.

 - `no.hvl.dat110.transport` contains the base classes for implementing transport protocols for reliable data transfer of segments and defines the basic primitives of `rdt_send`, `deliver_data`, `udt_send`, and `rdt_recv`.
-See figure 3.8.
+See figure 3.8 in the networking book.

 - `no.hvl.dat110.rdt1` contains classes implementing the RDT1 protocol.